George Andrew Reisner: Archaeology career

-In 1902 permission to excavate the Western cemetery in Giza was granted by Gaston Maspero, director of the Egyptian Antiquities Service.
+In 1902, permission to excavate the Western cemetery in Giza was granted by Gaston Maspero, director of the Egyptian Antiquities Service.
 The area was divided into three sections, and chosen by lot.
-The 1902-1905 excavations were financed by Phoebe Apperson Hearst.
 The southern section was given to the Italians under Ernesto Schiaparelli, the northern strip to the Germans under Ludwig Borchardt, and the middle section to Andrew Reisner.
 He met Queen Marie of Romania in Giza.
+During this first expedition, Reisner gathered and catalogued approximately 17.000 objects.